 Our bodies need calcium to build and maintain bones.
 When it breaks down calcium in our bodies, vitamin K2 activates a protein that helps the mineral bind to our bones to do its job.

 Researchers have found that vitamin K2 may slow or stop cancer cell activity.

 Other studies show this may improve survival rates and reduce cancer’s recurrence.
 However, these studies have focused on only certain cancers, like liver and prostate, so much more research is needed.

 Vitamin K is in many foods, but on average, most of what we consume is the K1 form found in plants.
 These eight vitamin K2-rich foods can help you achieve a better balance in your diet.

 Natto is a Japanese dish made from fermented soybeans.
 It’s high in many nutrients that promote good gut health and is the richest source of vitamin K2 available.
-A 100-gram serving contains 108 micrograms of vitamin K2, more than twice the recommended intake.
+One tablespoon of Natto contains 150 micrograms of vitamin K2, about twice the recommended intake.

 Though most vitamin K2 sources are animal-based, eel offers a seafood alternative.
 There are 63 micrograms in a 100-gram serving of eel, meeting your recommended level for the day.